Please read on for an explanation of our rehoming process.

 Having parked in the car park visitors are asked to introduce themselves at Reception which is contained within the rehoming block (on the left as you walk down the driveway from the car park) If there is no member of staff present in Reception they may be out in the grounds exercising or working with dogs.

 Initially we need to know a little about your personal circumstances and experience with our canine companions in order to help you identfy the most suitable candidates for you and your family.
 Most of the information we need comes from the Adoption Form you will be asked to complete.
-Most visitors complete the form on arrival but if you would like to complete the form prior to your visit - please do so.
+Most visitors complete the form on arrival but if you would like to complete the form prior to your visit - please do so and bring it with you when you visit.
 We do ask for some type of address verification such as a Driving Licence or a Utility Bill, so please remember to bring something along when you visit.

-There is no need to send the form to us prior to a visit but if you have any queries or wish to discuss your suitability for a collie, please contact us before visiting.
+Please do not send the form to us prior to a visit, if you have any queries or wish to discuss your suitability for a collie, please contact us before visiting.
 If you live in rented property, we will need written confirmation from your landlord that you have permision to own a dog in the property.

 Our staff will be happy to answer any questions or concerns you may have so please don't be afraid to ask about anything that you may be unsure of at any stage in the proceedings.
 After this period of "information gathering" our staff will have a good idea of your suitability (and of course sometimes incompatibility) for rehoming.
 If they are satisfied that you can indeed provide the care, attention and patience that our rescued Collies deserve, they will show you photographs and a brief description/history of those dogs considered best suited to you.